micmejia/bible-dump/NKJV/Job/Job 34.md

 For he has said, 'It profits a man nothing That he should delight in God.'

 ###### 10
-"Therefore listen to me, you men of understanding: Far be it from God _to do_ wickedness, And _from_ the Almighty to _commit_ iniquity.
+"Therefore listen to me, you men of understanding: Far be it from God to do wickedness, And from the Almighty to commit iniquity.

 ###### 11
-For He repays man _according to_ his work, And makes man to find a reward according to _his_ way.
+For He repays man according to his work, And makes man to find a reward according to his way.

 ###### 12
 Surely God will never do wickedly, Nor will the Almighty pervert justice.

 ###### 13
 Who gave Him charge over the earth?
-Or who appointed _Him over_ the whole world?
+Or who appointed Him over the whole world?

 ###### 14
-If He should set His heart on it, _If_ He should gather to Himself His Spirit and His breath,
+If He should set His heart on it, If He should gather to Himself His Spirit and His breath,

 ###### 15
 All flesh would perish together, And man would return to dust.

 ###### 16
-"If _you have_ understanding, hear this; Listen to the sound of my words:
+"If you have understanding, hear this; Listen to the sound of my words:

 ###### 17
 Should one who hates justice govern?
-Will you condemn _Him who is_ most just?
+Will you condemn Him who is most just?

 ###### 18
-_Is it fitting_ to say to a king, '_You are_ worthless,' _And_ to nobles, '_You are_ wicked'?
+Is it fitting to say to a king, 'You are worthless,' And to nobles, 'You are wicked'?

 ###### 19
-Yet He is not partial to princes, Nor does He regard the rich more than the poor; For they _are_ all the work of His hands.
+Yet He is not partial to princes, Nor does He regard the rich more than the poor; For they are all the work of His hands.

 ###### 20
 In a moment they die, in the middle of the night; The people are shaken and pass away; The mighty are taken away without a hand.

 ###### 21
-"For His eyes _are_ on the ways of man, And He sees all his steps.
+"For His eyes are on the ways of man, And He sees all his steps.

 ###### 22
 There is no darkness nor shadow of death Where the workers of iniquity may hide themselves.